 Princess Elizabeth of Hesse and by Rhine, who later became Grand Duchess Elizaveta Feodorovna Romanova of Russia (1864-1918).
 She is known today as Holy Martyr Elizaveta Feodorovna.
 In Family circles she was called 'Ella'.

-Her pedigree was extremely impressive: the daughter of Ludwig IV, Great Duke of Hesse and by Rhine, who was married to Queen Victoria’ daughter, thus making Ella Victoria’s granddaughter.
-She married Grand Duke Sergei Alexandrovich, the Tsar's fifth son and his wife Princess Marie of Hesse and by and Rein.
-She was also a great-aunt of Prince Philip Duke of Edinburgh, the husband of Elizabeth II, the current Queen of England.
+Her pedigree was extremely impressive: the daughter of Ludwig IV, Grand Duke of Hesse and by Rhine, who was married to Queen Victoria’ daughter, thus making Ella Victoria’s granddaughter.
+She married Grand Duke Sergei Alexandrovich, the Tsar's fifth son and his wife Princess Marie of Hesse and by Rhine.
+She was also a great-aunt of the late Prince Philip, Duke of Edinburgh, husband of Elizabeth II, the late Queen of England.

 Elizabeth's Family.
-She was the daughter of Ludwig IV, Prince of Hesse and by Rhine, his wife, Princess Alice of Great Britain, the daughter of Queen Victoria (top right).
+She was the daughter of Ludwig IV, Grand Duke of Hesse-Darmstadt and by Rhine, his wife, Princess Alice of Great Britain, the daughter of Queen Victoria (top right).
 We see Elizabeth as a girl (top left).
-Below her, her younger sister Princess Alix, who will eventually become Russia's last empress - Alexandra Fyodorovna, wife of Tzar Nicholas II.
+Below her, her younger sister Princess Alix, who will eventually become Russia's last empress - Alexandra Fyodorovna, wife of Emperor Nicholas II.
 Actually, it was Elizabeth who made the match.
-Both the Tzar his wife were also executed in 1918 during the Communist Revolution in Russia.
-The boy in the picture is Prince Ernest Ludwig, who inherited his father's throne and was the great Duke of Hesse, until he was ousted upon the establishment of the German Republic in 1918.
+Both the Emperor and his wife were executed in 1918 during the Communist Revolution in Russia.
+The boy in the picture is Prince Ernest Ludwig, who inherited his father's throne and was the Grand Duke of Hesse, until he was ousted, upon the establishment of the German Republic in 1918.
 He died in 1937.

-The heraldic arms of the Great duchy of Hesse and by Rhine, featuring the family's domains and titles.
+The heraldic arms of the Grand Duchy of Hesse-Darmstadt and by Rhine, featuring the family's domains and titles.
 You couldn't get more pedigreed than this girl!
 Heraldry is a visual, pictorial language, with highly precise rules and definitions.
-The central estoucheon, of the "Lion barry gules and argent on azure" (Red and white barred lion, blue background) is still today the coat of arms of the modern state of Hesse, in Germany
+The central escutcheon, of the "Lion barry gules and argent on azure" (Red and white barred lion, blue background) is still the coat of arms of the modern state of Hesse, in Germany to this very day.

-In 1882, the Imperial Orthodox Palestine Society (Импера́торское правосла́вное палести́нское о́бщество), was established, and began to buy land in Jerusalem, and acquired much real estate in strategic locations all over the Holy Land: several extensive areas on the top of Mount of Olives, as well as an extensive area at the foot of the mountain, north of the Jewish cemetery, called the Russian Gethsemane, where the Church of Saint Mary Magdalene was built.
-In addition, an area was purchased near the Church of the Holy Sepulcher for the building of a consulate, now called the Alexander Nevsky Church, or "Alexander's Court."
-The Russian Compound plot was also purchased and an extensive area above the then Arab village of Ein Karim, where a Gornenskiy monastery is now located, as well as areas in the Jaffa suburbs and Mount Carmel in Haifa.
+In 1882, the Imperial Orthodox Palestine Society (Импера́торское правосла́вное палести́нское о́бщество), was established, and began to buy land in Jerusalem, and acquired much real estate in strategic locations all over the Holy Land: several extensive areas on the top of Mount of Olives, as well as a large area at the foot of the mountain, north of the Jewish cemetery, called the Russian Gethsemane, where the Church of Saint Mary Magdalene was built.
+In addition, a plot of land was purchased near the Church of the Holy Sepulcher for the building of a consulate, now called the Alexander Nevsky Church, or "Alexander's Court."
+The Russian Compound plot was also purchased and an huge estate above the then Arab village of Ein Karem, where a Gornenskiy monastery is now located, as well as areas in the Jaffa suburbs and Mount Carmel in Haifa.
 Sergei became chairman of the the Imperial Orthodox Palestine Society and Elizaveta Feodorovna developed a bond to the country and city.